RobotDancing: Residual-Action Reinforcement Learning Enables Robust Long-Horizon Humanoid Motion Tracking: RELATED WORK

 Learning-based control has achieved impressive results on task-specific humanoid skills such as locomotion, balancing, and getting up~\cite{he2025attention,zhang2025hub, huang2025host,radosavovic2024real}, yet these controllers typically rely on careful reward engineering and often yield motions that are not consistently human-like.
 By contrast, motion tracking seeks to reproduce human demonstrations, providing a direct route to natural whole-body behaviors.

 \textit{Single-skill tracking.} DeepMimic~\cite{deepmimic2018} established the canonical formulation in simulation, demonstrating that reference-conditioned policies can reproduce diverse skills under physics constraints.
-Subsequent systems extended this paradigm to whole-body humanoids and toward reality: ASAP~\cite{asap2025} aligned simulation and real-world physics for agile skills via careful modeling and randomization; KungfuBot~\cite{pbhc2025} integrated whole-body control with curriculum and domain randomization to acquire highly dynamic behaviors; and HoST~\cite{huang2025host} learned to stand up across diverse postures further stressed robustness under large disturbances.
+ASAP~\cite{asap2025} aligns simulation and real-world physics for agile skills, while KungfuBot~\cite{pbhc2025} combines whole-body tracking with curriculum and domain randomization for highly dynamic behaviors.